 about the artist

-Ilene Sameth trained as dramatic mezzo soprano at the Eastman School of Music and the University of Michigan.
+Ilene Sameth (Co-Writer) trained as dramatic mezzo soprano at the Eastman School of Music and the University of Michigan.
 She made her Carnegie hall debut at age 25 and sang in Europe and the Middle East, performing over 30 roles including Gilbert & Sullivan’s Katisha (Mikado), Ruth (Pirates of Penzance), and Lady Jane (Patience), as well as Santuzza (Cavalleria Rusticana), Charlotte (Werther) and The Witch (Hansel and Gretl).
 She was the winner of many regional vocal competitions including the Metropolitan Opera Competition.
 She has been the executive director of three New York City synagogues including CBST, the world’s largest LGBT Jewish community, and is now CEO of One Spirit Learning Alliance, a training ground for spiritual leaders.